Types of Term Life Insurance

 - Level term life insurance comes with the most affordable rates, while convertible term life insurance is the most expensive

-Most term policies are designed to cover final expenses and outstanding debts in the event of your unexpected death.
+Most types of term life insurance policies are designed to cover final expenses and outstanding debts in the event of your unexpected death.
 It will protect your family from unnecessary financial burdens, but you won’t receive any benefit if you outlive the policy term.

 If you need more long-term coverage, you can shop for convertible policies.
 These allow you to transfer coverage to a permanent policy when the term ends.
 However, you can also compare quotes for return of premium or decreasing term life insurance if you only need coverage for a short period.